Taipei Night Market Guide

 Shuangcheng is a 5-minute walk northwest from Zhongshan Elementary School station on the orange line (take exit 1, cross Linsen North Road (林森北路), go straight for a block, and turn right on Shuangcheng Street and the market’s straight ahead).

 Shida night market is located near Shida University, and this is reflected in the young mostly Taiwanese shoppers and the types of merchandise being sold (think more fashion accessories and cellphone stuff, less tourist trinkets).
 There’s heaps of good food available and it’s a good market for kicking back with a roadside beer for some people watching, being generally quite busy without being absurdly crowded.

-It’s about a 10-minute walk to Shida market from the MRT, north from Taipower Building station or east from Guting station (both on the green line); check Google maps and the subway area maps for directions.
+The 生煎包 stall in the middle of the pic has great dumplings.
+The market’s about a 10-minute walk to Shida market from the MRT, head north from Taipower Building Station (on the green line); check Google maps and the subway area maps for directions.

 Snake Alley / Huaxi Street Night Market (華西街夜市, Huaxijie Yeshi)